 Small polyp stony corals (SPS) are what many people think of as the conventional reef-building corals.
-As a group, they are some of the most beautiful and some of the most difficult to keep, often requiring high flow rates, intense lighting and optimal, stable water chemistry.
+As a group, they are some of the most beautiful and some of the most difficult to keep, often requiring high flow rates, provided by powerheads, intense lighting, and optimal, stable water chemistry.

 Acropora–one of the most popular Small Polyp Stony Corals (SPS)

 Montipora–one of the most prolific small polyp stony corals (SPS)

 Saltwater Aquarium Blog Tip: Even though the coral you purchased may require intense lighting, it is always best to start slowly and gradually acclimate the small polyp stony coral (SPS) to the light intensity in your aquarium, starting first at the bottom of the aquarium and slowly working your way up over time.

 If you move too quickly, you risk shocking the coral which may cause you to lose the entire specimen.

 Advanced Aquarist Note: While most small polyp stony corals possess symbiotic zooxanthellae, and derive significant nutrition from photosynthesis (hence the intense lighting requirement) many species possess polyps that are capable of capturing suitably sized prey.

 To boost coral growth, consider adding phytoplankton, rotifers, oyster eggs or copepod nauplii as a nutritional supplement.
 It is best to research the size of prey your coral is adept at capturing and tailor your supplementation to feeding prey of that size.